rafalmas/gript/README.md

 # GRIPT - Angular Gulp Sass Typescript application builder
 <img align="right" src="package/img/gript_logo_big.png">

-This project is the basis for the creation of an [npm module](https://www.npmjs.com/package/gript) containing a "complete" Gulp build setup for an AngularJS application using Sass.
-Your application source and test files can be written in JavaScript or TypeScript.
+This project is the basis for the creation of an [npm module](https://www.npmjs.com/package/gript) containing a "complete" [Gulp](http://gulpjs.com) build setup for an [AngularJS](https://angularjs.org) application using [Sass](http://sass-lang.com).
+Your application source and test files can be written in JavaScript or [TypeScript](http://www.typescriptlang.org/).
 If it's TypeScript, it will be validated and then compiled to JavaScript.

 The goal of this tool is to provide the handy workflow for developing Angular based applications (no matter what language you use - JavaScript or TypeScript) and ensure the profound checking of the code quality at the same time.
-The module orchestrates a collection of gulp build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.
+The module orchestrates a collection of [Gulp](http://gulpjs.com) build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.

 The project includes a sample application to make it possible to test the build setup.